 - 1. Identify and describe works of art based on their chronology and style, using standard categories and terminology. - 2.
-Investigate major artistic developments and significant works of art from prehistoric times to the 14th century. - 3.
+Investigate major artistic developments and significant works of art from the 14th century to the present day. - 3.
 Analyze the relationship of art to history by placing works of art within cultural, historical, and chronological contexts. - 4.
 Critically interpret and evaluate works of art.

-Textbook: Art History, Volume 1, 6th ed.
+Textbook: Art History, Volume 2, 6th ed.
 Stokstad and Cothren.